Ali-AlAli-9/-ZSTORE/README.md

 # ZSTORE — E-Commerce Platform

+> **Disclaimer:** This is a demo/e-commerce platform for portfolio purposes only.
+All products, prices, and transactions shown are fictional.
+No real payments are processed.

 Full-stack e-commerce with Django REST Framework (Python 3.14 + Django 6.0) backend and React 19 + Vite 8 + Tailwind CSS v4 frontend.

 ## Features